zPlus Care, where monthly shopping, bill payments pay for your health care | www.lokmattimes.com

 “zPLus Care is a community of #ResponsibleTribes who wish to protect themselves and their loved ones from health expenses on unforeseen medical emergencies, without paying for it.
 The health cashback earned by spending on our platform is adequate to take care of all healthcare needs at zero effective cost” said Kirti Kumar Jain, Founder & CEO of zPlus Care.

 zPlus Care and its partners have created a unique plan; zPlus PREMIUM Plans (highly curated health & wealth care plans basis member lifestyle) around the theme of Care Now, Pay Later.
-The zPlus Premium plan allows members to select a health & wealth care plan offering up to Rs 50 lakh worth of health insurance, up to 50 per cent discount on medicines with home delivery, up to 50 per cent discount on health tests, up to Rs 30,000 hospital cash allowance, No Cost medical loan upto Rs 1 lac & much more.
-This is all offered in partnership with multiple banks at zero effective cost without the member being required to pay. zPlus PREMIUM plans are co-created with market leaders in each health care segment such as Care Insurance, TATA 1Mg, Healthians, Kuber.club & more, that ensures best-in-class health care without buying it for zPlus care members.
+The zPlus Premium plan allows members to select a health & wealth care plan offering up to Rs.50 lakh worth of health insurance, up to 50% discount on medicines with home delivery, up to 50% discount on health tests, up to Rs.30,000 hospital cash allowance, No Cost medical loan upto Rs.
+1 lac & much more.
+This is all offered in partnership with multiple banks at zero effective cost without the member being required to pay. zPlus PREMIUM plans are co-created with market leaders in each health care segment such as Care Insurance, TATA 1Mg, Healthians, Kuber.club & more, that ensures best in class health care without buying it for zPlus care members.

-Members can select from zPlus Care's multiple plans depending on their health and wealth goals, select a bank that pays for their plan and repay in no-cost 12 EMIs to the bank.
-Members who follow the suggested Monthly Adherence Plan (MAP) can earn health cashback higher than the no-cost EMI, making the plan 100 per cent free.
+Members can select from zPlus Care’s multiple plans depending on their health and wealth goals, select a bank that pays for their plan and repay in no-cost 12 EMIs to the bank.
+Members who follow the suggested Monthly Adherence Plan (MAP) can earn health cashback higher than the no-cost EMI, making the plan 100% free.

-"At zPlus Care, our promise is winning every time for our members.
-We refund 100 per cent of the annual membership fee on the 366th day if the cashback earned is less than the fee paid (if any).
-No questions asked," Jain said further.
+“At zPlus Care, our promise is winning every time for our members.
+We refund 100% of the annual membership fee on the 366th day if the cashback earned is less than the fee paid (if any).
+No questions asked,” Mr. Jain said further.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app